 Tonsai Beach Climbing

 Most of the climbers stay in Tonsai (as opposed to Railay) and for that reason the crags here tend to get more crowded.
-However it is only about a 20 minute walk between the two beaches, meaning that you could stay at either and climb at any crag you choose.
+However it is only about a 20 minute walk between the two beaches, meaning you could stay at either and climb at any crag you choose.

 The beach areas are the quintessential Thailand climbing experience.
 You’re literally going to be belaying off of the pristine sand.
-It is a one of a kind experience which has to be experienced to fully understand.
+It is a one of a kind adventure which has to be experienced to fully understand.
 I would suggest starting off here (the beach that is), and spreading out as time goes on.

 Here are a few suggested routes (too many good ones so say them all).